sonrabakarim/barlkk/_posts/2013-11-29-ftp-ghostify-sublime-text.md

 I've wanted to write about a non-technical subject for a while to help round out my writing skills and cater to a broader audience.
 The subject matter of which became clear after recently discovering that there's not a lot of information out there covering meals in the AM.
 So, with inspiration from my [food-blogging neighbor](http://www.hgjones.org/), but with an obvious lack of understanding for the intricacies of food composition and preparation, I have decided to create a new food blog which focuses on something I love -- Breakfast -- and introduce it in an approachable way -- with absurdity.

 To get started, I decided to take advantage of the Thanksgiving Day message I received from [Ghostify](https://twitter.com/ghostifyio) letting me know their beta service was ready.
-Within [5 minutes](https://twitter.com/jhabdas/status/406104094063882240) of entering my credit card details on the Ghostify site, I had my first Ghost blog up and running.
+Within 5 minutes of entering my credit card details on the Ghostify site, I had my first Ghost blog up and running.

 For those not familiar, [Ghost](https://ghost.org/) is a new open-source blogging platform built on top of [Node.js](http://nodejs.org/) using [Express](http://expressjs.com/).
 Like [Wintersmith](https://github.com/jnordberg/wintersmith) it takes an all JS approach to site generation -- a novel shift from Ruby-based site generators like [Octopress](http://octopress.org/), as the need to learn any Ruby in order to customize it becomes irrelevant.

-> With the new [blog is up on Ghostify](https://twitter.com/jhabdas/status/406104094063882240) I needed a quick way to create image assets for my new Ghost blog.
+> With the new blog up on Ghostify I needed a quick way to create image assets for my new Ghost blog.

 Not being a huge fan of CMS-based blogging platforms like [Drupal and WordPress](/drupal-7-for-wordpress-admins/), I figured I might be able to leverage some [Sublime Text SFTP research](/sftp-to-ubuntu-server-sublime-text/) I did to test an FTP connection to Ghostify for image uploads.
 And it worked like a charm!
 Follow along to learn how to FTP static assets to Ghostify with Sublime Text.